You really can’t trust official nutrition advice. You know this. Case in point: cholesterol. We can learn a lot from cholesterol.

 Eggs are absolutely loaded with cholesterol.

 Eating more eggs does not cause heart disease.

 Eating more cholesterol does not cause heart disease.

-But if you perused the actual 2015-2020 Dietary Guidelines (that noble quinquennial tome of government diet advice some Americans actually peruse—not the Scientific Advisory the tome’s supposedly based on), you noticed the writers singing a much different tune—a tune of expired ideology, not modern science.
-Lemme break it down.
+But if you read the actual 2015-2020 Dietary Guidelines (which some Americans actually do, unlike the Scientific Advisory they’re supposedly based on), you heard a much different tune.

 The Key Recommendation from the 2010 Dietary Guidelines to limit consumption of dietary cholesterol to 300 mg per day is not included in the 2015 edition…